What Is Firmographic Data?

 Firmographic data is company information used to segment and target B2B accounts.
-Think of it as demographics for businesses instead of people.
+Think of it as demographics for businesses rather than people.

-You use firmographics to answer basic questions about a company: What industry are they in?
-How big are they?
+You use firmographics to answer foundational questions about a company: What industry are they in?
+How large are they?
 Where are they located?
 How much revenue do they generate?
-These attributes help you decide if an account matches your ideal customer profile before you spend time prospecting.
+These attributes help you determine whether an account matches your ideal customer profile before you invest time prospecting.

-Industry: Sector classification like SaaS, manufacturing, or financial services
+Industry: Sector classification such as SaaS, manufacturing, or financial services

 Company size: Employee count ranging from small businesses to enterprises